-Thanks to the renovation, there are now three auditoriums, a multifunctional room, a stylish conference room, a restaurant/bar and a garden, making for a place unparalleled in Tilburg in set-up and monumental design.
+Thanks to the renovation, there are now three auditoriums, a multifunctional room, a stylish conference room, a restaurant and a bar, making for a place unparalleled in Tilburg in set-up and monumental design.

 What has not changed is the programming of quality films, the unique Cinecitta atmosphere, and the name Cinecitta itself, which refers, of course, to the large, legendary film studio in Rome.